-Thankfully that's all changing.
-In the wake of the island's descent into fiscal collapse, a small movement has been growing.
-On a recent trip to Isabela, Aguadilla, and Rincon on the west coast, we were excited to meet people who were working at organic farms, starting CSAs, and opening farm-to-table restaurants and food trucks.
-We ate well found much more diversity than we expected: Peruvian, Thai, and even vegan Puerto Rican.
-While the island may have a way to go before it's a culinary destination, it's definitely not impossible to eat fresh any longer — especially if visitors to the island and locals continue show their support for those who are paving the way.
-Here, a few of our favorite places doing just that.
+We ate well found much more diversity than we expected Peruvian, Thai, and even vegan Puerto Rican.
+While the island may have a way to go before it is a culinary destination, it is definitely not impossible to eat fresh any longer — especially if visitors to the island and locals continue, show their support for those who are paving the way.
+Here, are few of our favorite places doing just that.

 This little truck makes a tasty post-surf lunch stop, especially thanks to its prime perch on the hill overlooking Domes Beach in Rincon near the lighthouse.
-The focus is on organic, healthy beach classics — grilled tuna tacos, housemade veggie burgers, acai bowls, gluten-free chocolate chip cookies.
-The picnic tables that surround the truck are always packed, with good reason.
+The focus is on organic, healthy beach classics — grilled tuna tacos, homemade veggie burgers, acai bowls, gluten-free as well as healthy Puerto rico food and chocolate chip cookies.
+The picnic tables that surround the truck always packed, with good reason.

-We're kind of obsessed with Carta Buena, an organic farm and food truck on a beautiful plot of land in Rincon.
-The menu features yummy breakfast and lunch dishes (acai fruit bowls, summer rolls, gluten-free muffins) all made from ingredients grown on the farm or sourced locally from nearby growers.
-The smoothies and juices are super popular — try the Kermit, a beachy blend of coconut, lime, greens, pineapple, and papaya.
+We are somewhat obsessed with Carta Buena, an organic farm and food truck on a beautiful plot of land in Rincon.
+The menu features yummy breakfast, food of Puerto Rico and lunch dishes (acai fruit bowls, summer rolls, and gluten-free muffins) all made from ingredients grown on the farm or sourced locally from nearby growers.
+The smoothies and juices super well liked — try the Kermit, a beachy merge of coconut, lime, greens, pineapple, and papaya.

 We stumbled across this Peruvian food truck on our way back from surfing in Aguadilla and it immediately became our favorite lunch spot.
 We ended up returning at least three more times.
-The dished, which are based on the owner's old family recipes, is incredible.
-Order anything that comes with papas huancaina (Peruvian potatoes in yellow chile cheese sauce) and be sure to try the homemade hot sauce and the fresh tamarind juice.
+The dished, which, based on the owner’s old family recipes, is incredible.
+Order anything that comes with papas huancaina (Peruvian potatoes in yellow chile cheese sauce) and be sure to try the homemade Puerto rico food breakfast food with hot sauce and the fresh tamarind juice.

-The Breakfast Club started as a pop-up brunch spot at the bar Ola Lola's near Shacks Beach, but it became such a hit that owners Courtney and Christine Parks decided to relocate to more permanent digs.
-Now housed in a former Waldorf School complete with a big grassy yard and a cute little lending library, TBC is the kind of place you'll want to spend some time.
-You'll have plenty of good stuff to eat and drink if you do so: Old Fashioneds and Micheladas and local-caught fish sandwiches and omelettes with carmelized onions and cheese.
+The Breakfast Club started as a pop-up brunch spot at the bar Ola Lola’s near Shacks Beach, but it became such a hit that owners Courtney and Christine Parks decided to relocate to more permanent digs.
+Now housed in a former Waldorf School complete with a big grassy yard and a cute little lending library, TBC is the kind of place you will want to spend some time.
+You will have plenty of good stuff to eat and drink if you do so: Old Fashioneds, Micheladas, local-caught fish sandwiches, and omelettes with carmelized onions and cheese isabela restaurants.